 These are some of the most important benefits to a system of asset tokenization:

 · Security.
 One of the blockchain’s greatest strengths is its imperviousness to external tampering.
 It’s virtually impossible to forge a transaction on a public ledger, since doing so would require taking control of more than half the devices on a given network.
 This would make payment processing much more secure, and give organization owners and contributors alike more confidence in their transactions.

-.
+· Employee ownership.
+While there are some arguments against the notion of fostering employee-owned businesses, there are many benefits to this arrangement — for both employees and owners.
 Paying contributors with fractional ownership in the organization they’re contributing to incentivizes them to do more for that organization.
 The better they perform for the company, the more valuable their shares will become (and the more shares they’ll earn simultaneously).

 · Options for limited funding.
 The fractional ownership model also presents a viable option to entrepreneurs who might otherwise be stuck without employees due to limited funding.
 Rather than paying the team building your business with cash, you could pay them in fractional ownership in the company, which serves as a currency all its own.

 · True autonomy.
 Another prospective benefit is the “true” autonomy of the organizations created for this process.
 Ideally, an entrepreneur could purchase a domain for a given function and establish rules for how fractional ownership is to be distributed, how value is to be exchanged, and how people can contribute.
 Once the setup is complete, contributors can take charge of operations, and the company can operate with minimal oversight or need for financial management.

 · Cost savings.
 Blockchain-based currency transactions tend to be cheaper than their traditional financial counterparts, especially on a large enough scale.
 This would be minimal compared to other benefits, but could still save a company significant money over the course of the business’s development.